 WWPME, while similar in some aspects to its predecessor WWPMT, will be very different in

-change that we have made is replacing the testing portion with a more collaborative and
+others.
+The biggest change that we have made is replacing the testing portion with more

 love for math could be found in collaboration.
 Our goal has always been to encourage young